The Importance of Planning Ahead

-We always advise Medbelle patients considering any type or surgery that it’s crucial to plan ahead.
-Juggling your own diary, surgeon availability and hospital capacity is tricky!
-We often tell patients that they should be planning at least 6 months in advance, to make sure they’re on track.
+We always advise Medbelle patients considering any surgery, that it’s crucial to plan ahead.
+Juggling your own diary, surgeon availability, and hospital capacity are tricky!
+So we often tell patients that they should be planning at least 6 months in advance to make sure they’re on track.

 Things to take into account before booking your treatment:

 We find that patients don’t always realise just how many details need to be considered when planning cosmetic surgery and it can be easy to underestimate how long it takes to organise their procedure.
 Some patients can spend months finding a surgeon they really like; others struggle to find the perfect date for their procedure that works with their work and family life schedules - taking the time to plan gives your brain more time to think and make well-informed decisions that will make your life easier in the long run.

 Choosing your surgeon:

 Finding the right surgeon for you is crucial.
 An expert and specialised surgeon will be the best person to help you achieve your goals, and getting to know them a little better through consultations will help you test the waters and find the perfect fit for you.
-All surgeons operate from specific hospitals and clinics, so deciding where the surgery will take place is also important to take into account, because this may impact your decision on which surgeon you’d like to work with.
+All surgeons operate from specific hospitals and clinics, so deciding where the surgery will take place is also important to consider because this may impact your decision on which surgeon you’d like to work with.